xta0/xta0.me/_posts/2024-07-19-GenAI-Transformer-Block.md

 mlp_output = mlp(post_attention_layernorm(x))  # Apply MLP to normalized post-attention output
 x = x + resid_mlp_dropout(mlp_output)          # Residual connection
 ```
-Note that, in practice, we add dropout to the residual path acts as a [regularization item](https://xta0.me/2018/02/05/Deep-Learning-4.html).
+Note that, in practice, we add dropout to the residual path, which acts as a [regularization term](https://xta0.me/2018/02/05/Deep-Learning-4.html).
 It randomly zeros out parts of the sub-layer’s output during training, forcing the model to:

 - Avoid over-relying on specific neurons
 - Learn redundant/robust features